Lord Chancellor: History

 The office of lord chancellor may trace its origins to the Carolingian monarchy, in which a chancellor acted as the keeper of the royal seal.
 In England, the office dates at least as far back as the Norman Conquest (1066), and possibly earlier.
 Some give the first chancellor of England as Angmendus, in 605.
 Other sources suggest that the first to appoint a chancellor was Edward the Confessor, who is said to have adopted the practice of sealing documents instead of personally signing them.
-A clerk of Edward's, Regenbald, was named "chancellor" in some documents from Edward's reign.
-In any event, the office has been continuously occupied since the Norman Conquest.
+One of Edward's clerks, Regenbald, was named "chancellor" in some documents from Edward's reign.
 The staff of the growing office became separate from the king's household under Henry III and in the 14th century located in Chancery Lane.
-The chancellor headed the chancery (writing office).
+The chancellor headed the chancery (writing office), which is a contraction of "chancellery", the office/staff of the Chancellor.

 Formerly, the lord chancellor was almost always a member of the clergy, as during the Middle Ages the clergy were amongst the few literate men of the realm.
 The lord chancellor performed multiple functions—he was the Keeper of the Great Seal, the chief royal chaplain, and adviser in both spiritual and temporal matters.
 Thus, the position emerged as one of the most important ones in government.
 He was only outranked in government by the Justiciar (now obsolete).

 As one of the King's ministers, the lord chancellor attended the curia regis (royal court).
 If a bishop, the lord chancellor received a writ of summons; if an ecclesiastic of a lower degree or, if a layman, he attended without any summons.
 The curia regis would later evolve into Parliament, the lord chancellor becoming the prolocutor of its upper house, the House of Lords.
 As was confirmed by a statute passed during the reign of Henry VIII, a lord chancellor could preside over the House of Lords even if not a lord himself.